Thinking Of Breaking Up With Your Quarantine Partner? Welcome To The Great Uncuffing

 Advertisement

 It was a classic pandemic romance, heavy on the nesting and short on in-public dates, meet-ups with each others’ friend groups, and time spent apart.
-And now, with more people getting vaccinated by the day and an end to the strictest COVID-19 restrictions in sight, both KB and Nicole are feeling excited — and nervous.
+And now, with more people getting vaccinated by the day and an end to the strictest COVID-19 restrictions in sight for many places in the U.S., both KB and Nicole are feeling excited — and nervous.

 “As we return to another state of normal, people are going to start realizing that they were in Covidships,” says KB, the host of the upcoming Dating, Explained podcast launching in May.
 “The glue of a Covidship is COVID — you were only in that situationship to survive the pandemic.”